Simon Gottschalk, Ph.D.

-Simon Gottschalk joined the department in 1992 after earning a Ph.D. from the University of California, Santa Barbara, an M.A. from the University of Houston, and a B.A. from the University of Haifa (Israel).
-Combining critical symbolic interaction theory and qualitative research methods, his interests revolve around understanding the society-psyche link in phenomena as varied as youth cultures, the mass media, mental disorders, terrorism, and interactions in virtual, urban, and natural spaces.
-His current research projects include the social psychology of computer-mediated communication, ecopsychology, mobility studies, and sensory social science.
-His articles have been published in peer-reviewed journals such as Symbolic Interaction, Qualitative Sociology, the Journal of Contemporary Ethnography, the Journal of Consumer Culture, Studies in Symbolic Interaction, Space and Culture, Qualitative Inquiry, and others.
-He also has published book chapters in Inside Social Life: Readings in Social Psychology and Microsociology, Food for Thought, Social Science and Fiction, Drugs and Popular Culture, Pathology and the Postmodern.
-From 1996 through 2000, he directed the interdisciplinary cultural studies program at UNLV.
-He frequently is interviewed by local, regional, and national news outlets about a variety of social, psychological, and cultural topics.
-After serving as editor of the journal Symbolic Interaction, he was voted president of the Society for the Study of Symbolic Interaction in 2011.
+I joined the department in 1992 after earning a Ph.D. from the University of California, Santa Barbara, an M.A. from the University of Houston, and a B.A. from the University of Haifa (Israel).
+Combining critical symbolic interaction theory and qualitative research methods, my interests revolve around understanding the society-psyche link in phenomena as varied as youth cultures, the mass media, mental disorders, terrorism, and interactions in virtual, urban, and natural spaces.
+My current research projects include the social psychology of computer-mediated communication, hypermodern theory, and sensory social science.
+From 1996 to 2000, I directed the interdisciplinary Cultural Studies program at UNLV.
+After serving as editor of the journal Symbolic Interaction from 2004 to 2007, I was elected president of the Society for the Study of Symbolic Interaction in 2011.

 Recent Courses Taught